-Applications are now being accepted for Companions in Ministry, an ecumenical professional and personal development program for Christian pastors serving in congregations.
+Applications are now being accepted for Companions in Ministry, an ecumenical professional and personal and spiritual development program for Christian pastors serving in congregations.

 The program is comprised of four separate cohort structures (two years each).
 Pastors can apply now to be leaders and participants for Cohort One (September 2019) and Cohort Two (February 2020).
 Program expenses are fully-funded, thanks to the generosity of the Lilly Endowment, Inc.

 The deadline to apply for Cohort One is June 15.
 More information is online.

 Last fall, Marquette received a five-year, $1 million grant “Thriving in Ministry” grant from Lilly Endowment Inc., to help support Christian pastors in congregational ministry.
 The Companions in Ministry program brings together 180 Christian pastors from diverse denominations, ethnicities, cultures, ages and socio-economic backgrounds in the greater Milwaukee area.

 The program provides opportunities for small and large groups of pastors to build peer relationships and accompany one another in their ministries, especially during times of transition.
 Guided by trained pastor leaders, participants will engage in retreats, plenary sessions, small group discussions, spiritual reflection and Sabbath time.
 Participants will learn about Ignatian Spirituality and benefit from Marquette University research and staff.
 Companions in Ministry aims to improve the pastors’ sense of well-being spiritually and professionally, and to foster a supportive, ecumenical ministry network in southeast Wisconsin.